 Following the Nextel decision, the Department of Revenue issued Corporation Tax Bulletins 2017-10 and 2018-02 to announce that the flat-dollar cap on the net loss deduction would no longer be available for tax years beginning in 2017 and thereafter.
 Alcatel-Lucent challenges those Bulletins and argues that the Department of Revenue has violated the uniformity, equal protection, due process, and remedies clauses in its failure to retroactively apply Nextel and assess taxpayers who took the flat-dollar net loss deduction beginning with the 2014 tax year.
 Initial briefing was completed on August 12, 2019.
 On June 3, 2020, the Commonwealth Court ordered supplemental briefing to address the impact of the General Motors decision on this matter.
-Oral argument before the Commonwealth Court is scheduled for September 2020.
+Oral argument before the Commonwealth Court was conducted on September 17, 2020.
 The Commonwealth's potential exposure could exceed \$100 million.
+Matter remains pending.